MISSPSTAR

-Priscilla Star Diaz (born June 13, 1994), known by her stage name MISSPSTAR, formerly known as P-Star, is an American rapper, dancer, model, singer, actress, director, and disc jockey.
+Priscilla Star Diaz (born June 13, 1994), known professionally as MISSPSTAR and formerly P-Star, is an American rapper, singer, actress and dancer.
 Diaz is best known for her role as Jessica Ruiz in the 2009 PBS Kids Go revival of The Electric Company and as the focus of the PBS Independent Lens documentary P-Star Rising.

 Early life

 Diaz was born to parents Jesse Diaz, a former rapper, and Doris Diaz, a heroin addict.
 Diaz grew up in Harlem with her older sister Solsky.
 Through her mother, Diaz and her older sister have a younger half-sister named Sinclair who later became adopted by Diaz's father.
 Diaz was born of paternal Puerto Rican and maternal Cuban descent.

 Due to her father serving time in jail, Diaz and Solsky lived in a foster home until their father gained custody of the girls and raised them as a single father in Harlem.
 At the age of seven, Diaz decided she wanted to become a rapper to make a better life for herself and her family after her father's music career had failed and Diaz and her family found themselves living in a shelter.